 These mini cheesecakes are a little piece of pumpkin heaven.
 They have the goodness of pumpkin all dressed up in individual sizes bites of Thanksgiving fun.

 The taste is simply divine.
 The little cakes are rich and creamy with a tasty swirl and a savory crumb crust.
 They are something that any pumpkin lover will want on their Thanksgiving dessert table.

 Each little bite of these will remind your guests that fall is here!
-They are the perfect blend of cinnamon, nutmeg, allspice and ginger, all blended into one delicious individual sized dessert for your Thanksgiving friends and family.

 I loved making these little delights.
 The crust is so simple to make.
 I used graham cracker crumbs already ground up, but you can also make the crust by placing graham crackers in a food processor and pulsing them until they make crumbs and then add the butter and spices.

 The cheesecake mix is super tasty.
 Cream cheese, spices, pumpkin puree and sour cream, as well as farm fresh eggs give this cheesecake a delicious taste that can’t be beat.